Mrs. Hayes with the LINCS 5th Grade performing at WI State Music Conference in Madison.

-LINCS Music Classes Every minute is a thrill in LINCS music classes and an important part of each child's education at LINCS.
+Lincoln Music Classes Every minute is a thrill in LINCS music classes and an important part of each child's education at Lincoln.
 Children come first!
 We are creative and express our feelings through music!
-Where else can you take part in world drumming, guitar, recorder, composition and sing in many languages?
+Students focus on being Tuneful, Beatful and Artful as well as musically literate.
+Where else can you take part in world drumming, guitar, recorder, composition, world dance and singing in many languages?
 Choir is offered in 5th grade where almost every child participates.
-World Drumming Ensemble is also available in 5th grade as well as Mariachi Band for orchestra students.
-We strive to integrate curricular goals in our music curriculum including science, mathematics, social studies, language arts and the other art forms.
+World Drumming Ensemble is also available in 5th grade as well as Mariachi Band for orchestra students (which is a school after school program).
+We strive to integrate other subject areas in our music curriculum including science, mathematics, social studies, language arts and the other art forms.

 What about Mrs. Hayes?
 I LOVE teaching music to children and I work to stretch myself as a teacher everyday!
 I am trained as a Kennedy Center Arts Integration Teaching Artist.
 Lincoln is a Kennedy Center Arts integration school.
 I have had the educational trips of a lifetime - I studied drumming and dance in Ghana for 3 weeks!It is exciting to pass on this beautiful culture to our Lincoln students.
 I studied 2 weeks in Mexico (and a graduate class) the arts and history of Mexico in Oaxaca and Mexico City.
 Here I learned more about the music, culture and history of many of our Lincoln families.